 Among the major sources of air pollution (electricity generation, transportation, industry, residences and agriculture) motor vehicles alone account for over 33 percent of the carbon monoxide, 38 percent of the nitrous oxides and 28 percent of the greenhouse gas (GHG) emissions.
 In addition, motor vehicles emit fine particulates, hydrocarbons and sulfur dioxides that endanger our health, create ground level ozone and cause acid rain.
 For example, based on a 2013 national average fuel economy of 24.8 miles per gallon, a car emits a little less than one pound of carbon dioxide per mile.
 If that car is driven 12,000 miles per year, a low estimate, it discharges a whopping 4.7 tons of carbon dioxide and almost 500 pounds of carbon monoxide as well as 55 pounds of hydrocarbon compounds into the atmosphere each year.
 Increases in the overall vehicle fuel economy not only save consumers money, it reduces this major source of air pollution and greenhouse gases.

 The National Highway Traffic Safety Administration (NHTSA) sets minimum average motor vehicle fuel economy requirements in mile per gallons referred to as Corporate Average Fuel Economy or CAFE standards.
 In 2012, the U.S. Environmental Protection Agency (EPA) and the NHTSA set new greenhouse gas and CAFE standards for passenger cars, light-duty trucks and medium-duty passenger vehicles that will be phased in for model years 2017 through 2025.
 Under the new standards, these vehicles are expected to achieve a combined average of 35.5 miles per gallon by 2017, increasing to 54.5 miles per gallon by 2025.
+Under the new standards, these vehicles are expected to achieve a combined average of 54.5 miles per gallon by 2025.

 EPA also establishes fuel composition standards and sets limits on emissions from vehicles such as light-duty and heavy-duty trucks.
 In 2014, EPA announced it is taking additional steps to further reduce motor vehicle emissions.
 These are: